tazbiafatima/tazbiafatima.github.io/_pages/about.md

 My hometown is Hyderabad, India.
 I lived in the city of pearls all my life until I moved to New York, US in August 2021 to pursue the [Dual MS in Computer Science and Journalism](https://journalism.columbia.edu/journalism-computer-science) at [Columbia University](https://www.columbia.edu).
 I speak English and Urdu with native proficiency and can read Arabic.

 When I'm not working, I could be found on a swing in the park (or a swing in my home in India), watching documentaries or reading long-form non-fiction.
-I love my nieces, baking and airports!
-In another life, I think I'd make a very fine personal shopper - to my friends and family and in this life, I hope to write non-fiction narrative books and maybe engineer a tool that helps humans on the side.
+I love my family(friends), chai, beaches and airports!
+In a parallel life, I think I'd make a very fine personal shopper - to my friends and family and in this life, I hope to write non-fiction narrative books to tell the stories of people and engineer a tool that helps humans through generations.